-This past week I had the privilege of spending two days presenting the live version of our 12-hour CBT course to 46 therapists in Woburn, MA.
+This past week I had the privilege of spending two days presenting the live version of our 12-hour CBT for Anxiety and OCD course to 46 therapists in Woburn, MA.
 We work with many people virtually, which allows us to connect with people in remote or rural areas, and with people who can’t travel due to work and family obligations.
 We love our online community and hearing from those of you who have taken the training.
 Kimberly and I have worked hard over the last 3 years to put together this training.
 Whether you take it in person or online know that you are getting the latest from the field of anxiety disorder treatment combined with the warmth, empathy, and most of all, our understanding of the potential barriers for therapists to learn these techniques.

 Being in front of a live audience, however, gave me a front-seat view of these therapist’s growth and transformation.